The Many Moods of Murry Wilson: Production

 Band biographer Steven Gaines has asserted that Murry arranged for Capitol Records to charge production costs of the album "back to the Beach Boys' account" with the label.
-According to Nik Venet, "Capitol made a whole album and released it [for Murry] ... just so they could satisfy him and so he wouldn't hassle them so much on some of the Beach Boys things."
+According to Nick Venet, "Capitol made a whole album and released it [for Murry] ... just so they could satisfy him and so he wouldn't hassle them so much on some of the Beach Boys things."

 One track, "Italia", was composed by Al Jardine.
 He later wrote, "I wrote it in '63 and it was originally called 'Pink Champagne.'
 Brian liked it so much, he played it for his Dad who said it reminded him of Italy with its European feel.
 Murry recorded it with the Capitol Records Orchestra and changed the title to 'Italia.'"
+Brian produced the track, but was not credited on the album.

 Murry does not appear to have actually played any instruments or sung on the album, rather acting as the record's producer as well as songwriter on five tracks.
 The songs were all arranged and conducted by industry veteran Don Ralke.

-Steven Gaines notes that “Murry still fancied himself a talent scout and showcased a new discovery on the LP-a forty-year-old plumber named Eck Kynor who had helped with the renovations on Murry's Whittier house"; Kynor's contributions included songwriting credits on "The Plumber's Tune" and "The Happy Song."
+Steven Gaines notes that “Murry still fancied himself a talent scout and showcased a new discovery on the LP-a forty-year-old plumber named Eck Kynor who had helped with the renovations on Murry's Whittier house"; Kynor's contributions included songwriting credits on "The Plumber's Tune" and "The Happy Song".
+"Heartbreak Lane" was copyrighted in 1962 with Brian Wilson listed as co-writer, who was uncredited on the album.
+The song had been previously recorded by the John Buzon Trio.
 The final track on the album was a collaboration between Murry and his wife Audree titled "Betty's Waltz," likely named for Audree's mother.
+The song was published in 1957 as "Chinese Waltz".